 Online Safety encompasses internet technologies and electronic communications such as mobile phones and wireless technology.
 It highlights the need to educate children, young people and parents/carers about the benefits and risks of using new technology and provides safeguards and awareness for users to enable them to control their online experiences.
 The Schools' Online Safety Policy has been written to reflect the need to raise awareness of the safety issues associated with electronic communications as a whole.
-It has also reflects the increased focus on online safety in Keeping Children Safe in Education (September 2022), Ofsted's review of sexual abuse in schools and colleges (April 2021) and 'Education for a connected world' (UK Council for Internet Safety - November 2020).
+It has also reflects the increased focus on online safety in Keeping Children Safe in Education (September 2024), 'Meeting digital and technology standards in schools and colleges (updated March 2023), Ofsted's review of sexual abuse in schools and colleges (April 2021) and 'Education for a connected world' (UK Council for Internet Safety - November 2020).